medined/perl-5-by-example/perl_5_by_example/regular-expressions.md

       caret, or it could be used to complement a character class.
 Therefore, it is vital that you decide which context any given pattern character or symbol is in before assigning a meaning to it.</TD></TR></TBODY></TABLE>

-<H3><A name="Example: Quantifiers">Example: Quantifiers</A></H3>Perl provides
+### Example: Quantifiers

-several different quantifiers that let you specify how many times a given component must be present before the match is true.
+Perl provides several different quantifiers that let you specify how many times a given component must be present before the match is true.
 They are used when you don't know in advance how many characters need to be matched.
 Table 10.6 lists the different quantifiers that can be used.